 Portland, Oregon based drummer/composer Mark Burdon’s melodic, textural style is a blend of diverse influences including over a decade of work as part of the jazz scene on the East Coast and extensive studies of African and Brazilian styles of music.

-Mark’s formal education includes a degree from Berklee College of Music, private lessons with respected teachers Bob Gullotti of the Fringe and the legendary jazz drummer Alan Dawson, as well as studies with West African drummers Abu Bakari and Godwin Agbeli.
-Mark has also spent extensive time traveling in Brazil studying and performing both modern and traditional styles of music.
+Mark’s formal education includes a degree from Berklee College of Music, private lessons with respected teacher Bob Gullotti of the Fringe and the legendary jazz drummer Alan Dawson.

-Over the years he has performed and/or recorded with a wide variety of musicians including improvising saxophonists Ken Vandermark, Rich Halley, trumpeter Rob Blakeslee, violinist Mat Maneri, guitarist Doug Theriault, microtonal guitarist Jon Catler, the Zimbabwe style marimba band Boka Marimba, Zimbabwean mbira master Cosmas Magaya, the Brazilian jazz group Gandaya, Three Leg Torso, Brothers of the Baladi, Vagabond Opera and many others.
+Over the years Mark has performed and/or recorded with a wide variety of musicians including saxophonist Rich Halley, trumpeter Rob Blakeslee, guitarist Doug Theriault, microtonal guitarist Jon Catler, the Akbekor Drum and Dance Society, the Zimbabwe style marimba band Boka Marimba, Zimbabwean mbira master Cosmas Magaya, the Brazilian jazz group Gandaya, Three Leg Torso, Brothers of the Baladi, Vagabond Opera and many others.

 In addition to performing, Mark is a marimba builder, furniture maker, and avid table tennis player.